kallaway/100-days-of-code/r1-unity-log.md

 **R1D17 - November 16th, 2020**
 Finished organizing all three branches of the story on the Story Design document.
 Also managed to finish adding to Unity two out of three fight scenarios against the Waverly Brothers.
 I have yet to polish the text a little more, and add the last fight against Bruno and Reg.

+**R1D18 - November 19th, 2020**
+Started working with the Number Wizard UI game, managed to implement a few of the screens and the script to change scenes.
+I'm about halfway through Section #4 of the Unity Game Developer course.